view more faculty

 • Han, Ju Hui Judy and Jennifer Jihye Chun.
 2014.
 “Introduction: Gender and Politics in Contemporary Korea.”
 Journal of Korean Studies 19(2): 245-55

 • Chun, Jennifer Jihye, George Lipsitz and Young Shin.
-2013.
-“Intersectionality as a Social Movement Strategy: Asian Immigrant Women Advocates.”
-Signs: Journal of Women in Culture and Society 38(4): 917-40
+2013.“Intersectionality as a Social Movement Strategy: Asian Immigrant Women Advocates.”
+Signs: Journal of Women in Culture and Society 38(4): 917-40 (with

 Jennifer Chun